 Athena Care is an experienced forensic evaluator in the area of immigration law.

 We provide law firms and lawyers expert forensic psychological services in the four major areas of immigration law – Extreme and Exceptional Hardship Cases, Political Asylum, Spousal Abuse, and Citizenship Waiver cases.
-His bicultural identity is an asset in illustrating cultural sensitivities that are often involved in these cases.
+Our bicultural experience is an asset in illustrating cultural sensitivities that are often involved in these cases.

 Extreme and Exceptional Hardship